How to peel the backing off my stickers. "Help! I'm can't get the back off my stickers!"

 Fold an edge, a part of the sticker not likely to be seen or the edging, then after folding if over, gently roll the sticker in your fingers to separate the layers, making it easier to peel away the backing.
 This works best when you have a clear or transparent edge to the sticker that won't interfere with its design if you do this, because generally doing this technique makes lots of tiny folds in the actual sticker itself when you roll it between your fingers.

-Isn't Glossy Accents glue?
-Yes it is :) This technique is perfect if you are super frustrated with trying tt remove the backing and if your sticker is heavily illustrated - so just glue the darn thing down with some glue that will dry clear - backing and all!
-Just adhere it directly without needing to remove the backing altogether.
+This technique is perfect if you are super frustrated with trying to remove the backing and if your sticker is heavily illustrated - so just glue the darn thing down with some glue that will dry clear - backing and all!

-Freezer Method
+13. Freezer Method

 Pop the sticker in the freezer for a few minutes!
 The cold makes the layers stiffer, making it easier to fold and separate them.
 Makes perfect sense why this would work and super clever - just requires some pre-planning :)